RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Section 18 – Misleading or deceptive conduct
       - 1) A person must not, in trade or commerce, engage in conduct that is misleading or deceptive or is likely to mislead or deceive.
   - INTRODUCTION
-    -  Section 18 imposes a statutory norm of conduct on any entity which engages in ‘trade or commerce’:
+    -  Section 18 imposes a statutory norm of conduct on any entity which engages in 'trade or commerce':
-      - not ‘contract law’.
+      - not 'contract law'.
     -  Section 18 applies in contexts far wider than contract law.
     -  Despite the wide operation of s 18, we look at it only as an alternative to misrepresentation.
   - LEGISLATIVE SCHEME